signalfx/integrations/collectd-docker/README.md

  https://github.com/signalfx/docker-collectd-plugin

-1. Run the following command to install the module’s dependencies using pip, replacing the example path with the location of the module you downloaded in step 2:
+1. Run the following command to install the module’s dependencies using `pip`, replacing the example path with the location of the module you downloaded in step 2:

  ```
  pip install -r /path/to/docker-collectd-plugin/requirements.txt
  ```

- **On Amazon Linux**: Run the following commands instead (click here for details):
+ **On Amazon Linux**: Run the following commands instead:

   ```
   yum install python26-pip